Generic selectors

 Figure 2:

-Tripe palms involving (a) left and (b) right hand. (c) Photomicrograph showing tumour arranged in papillary configuration with hierarchical branching pattern (Hematoxylin and Eosin Stain [H&E], ×100). (d) Photomicrograph showing malignant cells exhibiting nuclear polymorphism, nuclear overlapping and prominent nucleoli.
+Tripe palms involving (a) left and (b) right hand. (c) Photomicrograph showing tumour arranged in papillary configuration with hierarchical branching pattern (Haematoxylin and Eosin Stain [H&E], ×100). (d) Photomicrograph showing malignant cells exhibiting nuclear polymorphism, nuclear overlapping and prominent nucleoli.
 (H&E, ×400).

 ANs presents as a gradual symmetric thickening, hyperpigmentation and dermal papillomatosis presenting as velvety appearance of skin.
 It commonly presents over the body folds.
 AN when associated with neoplasia is also known as ‘malignant acanthosis nigricans (MAN)’.
 It may get diagnosed before (48%), at the time (21%) or after (31%) the diagnosis of malignancy.[1]
 In our patient, ovarian adenocarcinoma was diagnosed after the diagnosis of MAN.
 AN differs from MAN in certain aspects.
 Sudden onset, rapid progression and involvement of face, periocular region, lips, genitalia, mucosae and areolas in addition to flexors favours the diagnosis of MAN over AN.
 Our patient had a rapid progression over the course of 4 months.
 ‘Tripe palms’ are also considered as a variant of ANs, and when present with MAN, are almost always associated with an underlying malignancy.[1,2] The proposed pathogenesis of AN is the interaction between tumour growth factor-alpha and epidermal growth factors secreted by the tumour and subsequent upregulation of cutaneous epidermal growth factor receptors.[3]